Mexico Visa Photo Maker

 Does INM require a digital or printed photo?

-If applying in-person at a consulate or an INM office in Mexico for residency, physical prints are required.
+If applying in-person at a consulate or an INM office in Mexico for residency, physical prints are required on photographic paper in colour.
 If utilizing an online pre-authorization system, a digital upload adhering to their specific file size limits is necessary.
+Confirm the required number of prints with your consulate before the appointment.

 Is the Mexican tourist visa photo the same as the temporary resident photo?

-Yes, the core INM biometric requirement (3.1x3.9 cm, front-facing, white background, no accessories) is identical across tourist, business, student, and temporary resident visa categories.
+Yes, the core INM biometric requirement (3.1x3.9 cm, front-facing, pure white background, no accessories) is identical across tourist, business, student, and temporary resident visa categories.
+Only the enforcement location differs.

 Related Visa & Passport Resources